stevekutz/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+A RDBMS(Relational Database Management System) is the commonly used DBMS(Database Management System) that is based on  precise relationships establish between tables.
+The tables should be normalized to 3NF so that the database schema can be extended as needed without major overhaul.
+A record in the table is a single row and often has several columns of data.
+SQL(Structured Query Language) is a syntax for manipulating data from the table.
+For example, a SELECT command can be used to extract a specific query(e.g. A question about stored data such as provide all customers by name that placed ordered between specific dates).
+There are several categories of types of SQL commands such as DDL, DML, DQL, DCL, & Transaction Control Commands.
+Different RDBMS's use slight variations on SQL syntax, so one must make take care in setting implementing commands.

 1. Why do tables need a `primary key`?

+ A primary key is a way to uniquely identify a record(e.g.  row)  in a table.
+This prevents duplicate entries and allows a way to connect to other tables via foreign keys and joins.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign key.
+Records in the PK should not be unique(or else this creates a one to one relationship).

 1. What do we need in order to have a _many to many_ relationship between two tables.

+A Junction Table(sometimes called by other names) is needed.
+It is a like merging 2 one-to-many relationships where the many sides relationship are bridged using the junction table.
+The junction table contains the foreign keys that correspond to the primary keys on the one side of the relationships.
+JOINS can now be implemented on the tables(hopefully in 3NF form) to manipulate data.

 ## Project Set Up